 2. Term 4 is only applicable if your child is currently enrolled in Primary 3, Primary 4 or Primary 5.

 2.0 COURSE FEES

-1. Upon registration, the Centre will collect a one-time registration fee of $60.
+1. Upon registration of new students, the Centre will collect a one-time registration fee of $60.

 2. The Centre will collect the respective course fees prior to the commencement of the term, based on the number of billable lessons at the following rates: